Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

 [Forum thread](https://misterfpga.org/viewtopic.php?t=3238)

 ### PC-8801
 This early Japanese computer was able to output 15kHz (tbc) but the core at the moment only outputs 31kHz.
+Using these modelines you should also experiment with V-modes in the core's OSD options.

 -for 15kHz sets
 `[PC8801]`